 - Immovable Property Documentation, if the collateral is needed

 Pros and Cons of choosing HDFC Credila for an education loan

-- You can avail a loan without collateral, as high as INR 35 lacs for US and upto 20 lacs for other countries.
+- You can avail a loan without collateral, as high as INR 35 lacs for the US and Canada.
+While others require collateral.

 - You can avail 100% expense coverage.
 Other financial lenders that provide complete expense coverage, include NBFCs such as, Avanse and Incred whereas there are a few public banks who do not have a loan margin.
 (Speak with our team to know more about the 0% margin options)

-- HDFC education loan interest rate is quite high as compared to banks like Punjab National Bank, SBI, Bank of Baroda, Canara which have interest rates ranging between 9.45% to 10.5%.
+- HDFC education loan interest rate is quite high as compared to public banks like SBI, Bank of Baroda, Punjab National Bank, Canara which have interest rates ranging between 9.45% to 10.5%.
 For more information, you could see Education loan interest rates- Comparison between public and private sector banks in India.

 - You cannot avail an HDFC Credila loan if your co-applicant is retired

 - A co-applicant with an ITR of 2-3 years is mandatory for Credila whereas it is not necessary for nationalized banks, an income certificate will do.

-- Credila does not accept third party collateral security whereas banks like SBI do.
+- Credila does not accept third party collateral security whereas public banks like SBI does.

 - As per HDFC Credila’s terms, you need to pay at least partial or full interest during your course of study.

 - HDFC Credila charges a high processing fee which is equivalent to a certain percentage of the loan amount (usually 1%- 1.25% of the loan amount plus 18% GST on that).
 On the contrary, banks (both public and private) have a fixed processing fee that lies between INR 5,000 to INR 10,000.
 Also, there are public bank options who refund the entire processing fee, after the sanction.
 (Speak with our team to know more such 0% processing fee options)